codewars/docs/content/recipes/authoring/kata-snippets/description.md

   - additional notes, explanations, technical details, follow-ups.
 Above is just an example; not all sections are necessary if not applicable, and authors can use another structure if they like.
 However, related pieces of information should be together: explaining inputs in 3-4 different places isn't a good idea.
 - **Descriptions should be consise, but precise.** Description of a task should be possibly short, because long descriptions suggest that task is either not very well defined, or is very complex.
 Fabularized or themed descriptions are OK as long as they don't get in a way of understanding the problem.
-- It's usually recommended to describe general aspects first, and then go further into details, edge cases, and finally, exceptions.
+- It's usually recommended to describe general aspects first, and then go further into details, edge cases and explanations of how malformed input should be handled, if applicable.
 Descriptions structured this way are usually easier to follow.

 ## Requirements